spglib/spinspg/README.md

 ## License

-Spinspg is distributed under a BSD 3-clause license.
+`spinspg` is released under a BSD 3-clause license.